Minneapolis shooting suspect is charged with four homicides. The Native American community is shaken

 Ortley remained jailed Friday, and court records didn’t list an attorney who could comment on his behalf.
 His first court appearance is scheduled for Monday.
 The chief public defender for Hennepin County, Michael Berger, said his office probably won’t learn if it’s representing Ortley until Monday.
 Messages were left with several potential relatives of Ortley’s.

-According to the complaint, the victim who survived told police the shooter went by the street names “Baby J,” “Little J” and “Little James,” and was a friend of one of the victims.
+The victim who survived told police the shooter went by the street names “Baby J,” “Little J” and “Little James,” and was a friend of one of the victims, according to the complaint filed in Hennepin County District Court.

 Relatives of one victim told police that the victims were all together at a family friend’s residence in Minneapolis but left around 9:30 p.m. with plans to pick up “Baby J,” who was known to be a “close family friend” of the victims.
 The family member identified “Baby J” as the defendant.